corneal specialists

 What is a penetrating keratoplasty?

-A penetrating keratoplasty (PKP) is where all layers of the cornea are replaced.
-This surgery has the advantage of being able to repair significant damage that has been done to the cornea but has a longer recovery than other transplants and corrective glasses or special contact lenses are usually needed to provide a patient with the best possible vision.
+Penetrating keratoplasty (PKP) is a surgical procedure in which all layers of the cornea are replaced.
+This surgery is particularly effective for repairing significant corneal damage, but it typically involves a longer recovery period compared to other corneal transplants.
+After the procedure, corrective glasses or special contact lenses are usually required to help achieve the best possible vision.

 What is a Descemet's stripping automated endothelial keratoplasty?